miningpy/miningpy/docs/index.rst

 About
 -----
 MiningPy is intended to help mining engineers harness the full power of the Python ecosystem to solve routine mine planning problems.
+MiningPy was developed at `IMC Mining <https://www.imcm.com.au/>`_.
+For any support or enquiries, please feel free to get in contact with the engineers at `IMC Mining <https://www.imcm.com.au/>`_.
 This package includes tools to help with:

 * Block model manipulation: